Donald C. Thompson (photographer): War in Europe

 When World War 1 broke out in Europe, Thompson was commissioned by the Montreal newspaper, Cartier Centenary, to film Canadian troops.
 During the first year of the war, Thompson shot stills for American and British newspapers and magazines such as the New York World, the Chicago Tribune, Leslie’s Illustrated Weekly, the London Daily Mail, and the Illustrated London News.
 He also shot film for the major newsreel companies.
 He was arrested nine times while attempting to reach the front from Paris.
-He succeeded on this 10th attempted and photographed the Battle of Mons.
-He was wounded while dining with Germans in Diksmuide.
+Each time he was taken before a military tribunal.
+Utterly ignoring the subordinate officers, he would demand to see the commanding officer.
+He would grasp that astonished official by the hand and nearly wring it off, meanwhile inquiring solicitously after the General’s health and that of his family.
+On this 10th attempted, he explained to the French officer who had arrested him that he was in search of his wife and daughter, who were dying somewhere on the Belgian frontier.
+The officer was so affected by the pathos of the story that he wept on Thompson’s neck and sent him forward in a Red Cross automobile.
+So he succeeded and photographed the Battle of Mons.